originjs/vue-codemod-docs/User Guide.md

 `vue-codemod` is a Vue 2 to Vue 3 migration tool, which can upgrade most of Vue 2 patterns to Vue 3 directly.
 With `vue-codemod` transformation and some simple manual upgrade, we can finish the whole process of migration perfectly.

-> ⚠️Attention: Since the [`vue-codemod`](https://github.com/vuejs/vue-codemod) from Vue.js team has not been maintained for a long while, the repo below is forked from Vue.js team.
-We are developing new features in the fork repo.
+> ⚠️Attention: Since the [`vue-codemod`](https://github.com/vuejs/vue-codemod) from Vue.js team has not been maintained for some time, the following repo is forked from Vue.js team.
+We are continuing to develop new features in the fork repo.

 *Repository URL*: https://github.com/originjs/vue-codemod